- Best Results1-5

 - Back to Work0-6 days

 Chemical peels are useful adjunctive treatments for melasma.
 Peels can be tailored according to skin type, downtime & budget.
 Much like lasers, they are most useful for epidermal & mixed melasma.
-My favourite peeling agents for melasma include Dermamelan, lactic acid, retinoic acid & modified Jessner peels.
+My favorite peeling agents for melasma include Dermamelan, lactic acid, retinoic acid & modified Jessner peels.

 FactsFact on Chemical Peels for Melasma